NFL assumes oversight of investigation into Washington Football Team workplace

 Last month, after The Post’s first report detailed the harassment allegation of 15 former employees and two reporters, Snyder announced the team would be funding an investigations he characterized as “independent” led by Wilkinson, a D.C.-based attorney recommended by the NFL.
 Banks indicated she came away from Monday’s conversation with a greater understanding of the NFL’s involvement in that process.

 “What we understand now is that the NFL is coordinating directly and daily with the independent [Wilkinson] investigators,” Banks said.
-NFL officials “are receiving information on a daily basis and will receive information on a daily basis and will receive the full report once complete.”
+NFL officials “are receiving information on a daily basis and will receive the full report once complete.”

 Last week, after the latest Post report detailing allegations from 25 addition female former employees, including some involving Snyder, Goodell condemned the “unprofessional, disturbing and abhorrent behavior” detailed in the story, but he stopped short of announcing the NFL would launch an investigation.